Enrolment or waitlist enquiries

 Diamond Harbour School is part of our learning community and we really value the relationships that we share.
 Regular visits between settings provide us with strong foundations to support transitions to school and offer highly valued opportunities for ako, mixed aged and reciprocal learning.

-Children can explore, independently move through and wonder in our thoughtfully created inside and outside spaces.
-Through teacher-guided play they develop skills to co-operate with others and express their emotions in peaceful ways.
+Children can explore, independently move through, and find wonder in our thoughtfully created inside and outside spaces.
+Through teacher-guided play, they develop skills to co-operate with others and express their emotions in peaceful ways.
 As valued members of our kindergarten community our tamariki meet up with their bigger friends regularly, creating plenty of opportunities for ako- shared learning.

-In the Kahikatea Room we aspire to follow children’s leads and build on children’s interests, inspiring learning through the use of beautiful spaces and natural resources.
-We nurture ngā tamariki individual creativity, placing value on their play and their contributions to the curriculum.
+In the Kahikatea Room, we aspire to follow our children’s lead and build on their interests, inspiring learning through the use of beautiful spaces and natural resources.
+We nurture the individual creativity of ngā tamariki, placing value on their play and their contributions to the curriculum.

-The programme planning is flexible, with a focus on both individual and project learning, and social competency that promotes positive relationships with children taking responsibility for their own actions.
+The programme planning is flexible, with a focus on both individual/ project learning, and social competency that promotes positive relationships where children take responsibility for their own actions.

-Curriculum planning is evaluated to ensure Te Whāriki (The New Zealand Curriculum for Early Childhood 1999) learning outcomes are being met within the programme planning and a positive difference is being made in children’s learning and development.
+Our kaiako are constantly evaluating our programme to ensure Te Whāriki (The New Zealand Curriculum for Early Childhood 2017) learning outcomes are being met and a positive difference is being made in children’s learning and development.

 We will support, nurture and guide one another.